-6. Regulatory Options
+6. Options

-6.1 Option 1 - status quo - no change to the existing MRLs in the Code
+6.1 Option 1 - status quo - no change to the existing MRLs in Standard 1.4.2 of the Code

 Under this option, the status quo would be maintained and there would be no changes in the existing MRLs to the Code.